yh1198015532/inet/tutorials/fingerprint/doc/renaming_submodule.rst

 - Before making the change, rerun fingerprint tests without the full path ingredient
 - Update fingerprints; the new values can be accepted because the model didn't change
 - Perform renaming
-- Run fingerprint tests again
+- Run fingerprint tests again; the new fingerprints are not sensitive to changes in submodule names

 .. --------------------------